This glossary helps you understand some key words and terms used throughout this website and at Toi Ohomai.

 A delivery option for people already working in industry/business who bring current knowledge to the teaching/learning situation.
 Class time is streamlined to fit with work and students can use their workplace experience and examples to complete learning and assessment.

 Graduate certificates are qualifications at Level 7 open to students who already hold a recognised degree.
 They're usually 60 credits.
+You can read more about tertiary levels of study on the NZQA website.

 Graduate diplomas are qualifications at Level 7 open to students who already hold a recognised degree.
 They're usually one year long.
+You can read more about tertiary levels of study on the NZQA website.

 Each qualification is classified by the New Zealand Qualifications Authority (NZQA) at a level from 1 to 10.
 The higher the level, the more complex and demanding the course will be.